cyverse-education/usfs/docs/step8.md

     VICE applications typically have a 48-hour run time.

-    Unless you request an extension, your application will save data in the `~/work/data/outputs` folder to your `analyses/` folder when it terminates.
+    Unless you request an extension, your application will only save data in the `~/data-store/data/outputs` folder to your `analyses/` folder when it terminates.

     It is recommended that you save your work to the Data Store before time expires.